"Hot" Summer Fishing Continues • MARK YOUR CALENDAR:37th Annual Snapper Derby • Knots To Know

 Follow us on twitter:

 Fluke fishing has stayed the same for the most part this week.
 As far as action goes, the bays have been productive.
-Plenty of shorts to go around with some very nice keepers in the mix.
-You will also have plenty of Sea Robins to weed through also.
+Plenty of shorts to go around with some VERY NICE keepers in the mix.
 Bucktails and fluke rigs are the best bets.
-Both gulp, and spearing/squid combos are producers.
+Both gulp, and spearing with squid strips combos are producers.

 The ocean fluke fishing has produced some bigger fish.
 Fishing around the Artificial Reefs will not only produce some fine fluke but there are many opportunities to catch a variety of other fish too.
 Sea bass, ling and more can be had for taking.